bacoords/feeds/README.md

 ## Support

-For issues and feature requests, please contact the plugin developer.
+For issues and feature requests, please open an issue on the [GitHub repository](https://github.com/briancoords/feeds).